amarula/dyndesign/docs/misc_utilities.md

 In the example below, class "Singleton" is created the first time with parameter "instance_id" equal to "first".
 Further instances of "Singleton" still point to the same "first" instance, regardless of the value of "instance_id" passed.
-After that "Singleton" is destroyed with `destroy_singleton`, a instance is created with "instance_id" equal to "second".
+After that "Singleton" is destroyed with `destroy_singleton`, an instance is created with "instance_id" equal to "second".

 ``` py